datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 - "Use SQL syntax to conditionally create new values"
 - "Use SQL syntax to create a new column of ‘binned’ values"
 keypoints:
-- "First key point."
+- "New result columns can be created using arithmetic operators or builtin functions"
+- "New columns have to be given names or Alias'"
+- "The `Case` coding structure can be used to create new columns"
+- "The new columns are only in the query results.
+The original table is not changed"
 ---

 ## Creating new columns

-In addition to selecting existing columns from a table, you can also create new columns based on the exisiting columns.
+In addition to selecting existing columns from a table, you can also create new columns in the query output based on the exisiting columns.
+These new columns only exist in the output.
+The table used in the query is not changed in any way.

 The SN7577 table has a series of 25 columns (daily1 - daily25) with values of 0 or 1 depending on whether or not a particular newspaper is read.
 If you want to know which newspaper is which, they are listed in the Newspapers table.